Not sure what to do in Banff in winter? Worry not.

 If you are visiting Banff with kids in the winter, then the annual Ice Magical Festival At Lake Louise is an unmissable attraction.
 Skilled artists from all over the world showcase their craft through a series of hand-crafted ice sculptures.

-The sculpture especially look spectacular with the dramatic snow-capped mountains in the background!
+The sculpture especially looks spectacular with the dramatic snow-capped mountains in the background!
 If you are staying in the Fairmont Chateau Lake Louise hotel, then this is an experience in Banff you cannot miss!

 In the small town of Banff, surprisingly, there are a huge variety of accommodations to pick from.
 Travelers can choose between luxury resorts, lodges, chalets, or even campgrounds.

-However, though there are plenty of choices, there are also plenty of visitors per year, especially during the popular skiing season, which usually runs from late-December to March.
+However, though there are plenty of choices, there are also plenty of visitors per year, especially during the popular skiing season, which usually runs from late December to March.
 As a result, we highly recommend that reserve your place to stay in Banff at least 3 months in advance.